This Article On Mortgage After Short Sale Guidelines For Home Purchase

-Previous homeowners who had a prior short sale can now qualify for a mortgage after short sale as long as they have met the mandatory waiting period after short sale.
+Previous homeowners who had a prior short sale can now qualify for a mortgage after a short sale as long as they have met the mandatory waiting period after a short sale.

 - Many homeowners have requested a short sale from their current lender as an option to avoid foreclosure